 • Vanilla extract.
 Always adding vanilla for delicious flavor!

 • Coconut oil.
 We’re using a little melted coconut oil for additional moisture and perfect texture.
-You can sub with any oil or even butter.
+You can sub with any oil or even melted butter.

 • Chocolate chips.
 For extra chocolate flavor, add melted chocolate chips to the batter!
 Feel free to use dairy free chocolate chips if you’d like.